SIXwishlist/PHP-Plesk-Backup/README.md

 ## Automate the backup

-You can use the _scheduleBackups_ method and run it periodically so that all the domains, even the newly added, have a scheduled backup task set.<br><br>
+You can use the _scheduleBackups_ method and run it periodically so that all the domains, even the newly added, have a scheduled backup task set.
+For example, you could run a daily cronjob on backup_scheduler.php for this purpose.<br><br>
 In alternative you can easily automate the backup by adding a scheduled activity on your Plesk Admin Panel.

 **On Linux**<br>